 Dave wanted to know what image we would recommend on a landing page that is offering a newsletter.
 We say, “Show them a copy of an issue or two, even if the newsletter is strictly electronic.
 The image at right is for a weekly newsletter that we offer called For Further Study.
 It’s just a screen grab of one of our emails.

 Thomas noticed that our examples used in our critiques didn’t seem to be optimized for search.
 Landing pages don’t need to be optimized for search traffic.
 They serve ads, links and emails.
 They are often not part of a larger corporate site.
 A landing page is designed to single-mindedly keep the promise made in an ad or email and to get the visitor to take action.
 SEO isn’t important in this case.

 Angie Schottmuller asked about what makes a compelling testimonial on a landing page.
 She mentions including a photo of the testifier, dates of engagement, location of testifier and targeting testimonials to a certain persona.
 These are all good ideas.
 I’d ad this: summarize the most important point in the testimonial quote.
-You can see this in action on our own Testimonial page.

-You can enjoy a recorded version of the full presentation.
+Enjoy the recorded version of the full presentation.

 Thanks to the brave souls who submitted their landing pages for review.